Skip to Content

 How to Get Your COE as a Military Spouse

-If you are receiving Dependency and Indemnity Compensation benefits, you'll need to fill out a Request for Determination of Loan Guaranty Eligibility - Unmarried Surviving Spouses (VA Form 26-1817).
+If you are receiving Dependency and Indemnity Compensation benefits, you need to fill out a Request for Determination of Loan Guaranty Eligibility - Unmarried Surviving Spouses (VA Form 26-1817).
 You'll also need a copy of the Veteran's DD-214 or other acceptable separation papers.

 How to Read a Certificate of Eligibility

-Borrowers receiving compensation for a service-connected disability, Purple Heart recipients on active duty, and eligible surviving spouses do not have to pay this fee.
+It is important to note that borrowers receiving compensation for a service-connected disability, Purple Heart recipients on active duty, and eligible surviving spouses do not have to pay this fee.

 There are 11 possible VA entitlement codes, which you can learn about here.
 Most of the entitlement codes relate to a period of military service.
 But an important one for Veterans who've used their VA loan benefit in the past is Entitlement Code 05.

-This entitlement code notes that a borrower has previously obtained a VA loan, repaid the loan in full and restored the entitlement used on the property.
+This entitlement code notes that a borrower has previously obtained a VA loan repaid the loan in full, and restored the entitlement used on the property.
 Borrowers who've used a VA loan before are subject to paying a higher funding fee on future VA purchases unless their Certificate of Eligibility indicates they are exempt from the fee.

 Talk with your loan officer if you have questions about your entitlement code or if you believe yours is incorrect.

-How Long Does it Take to Get a Certificate of Eligibility?
+How long does it take to get a Certificate of Eligibility?

-What if I Lose a Previously Issued Certificate of Eligibility?
+What if I lose a previously issued Certificate of Eligibility?

 If your lender can't automatically obtain your Certificate of Eligibility, it could be from a few reasons that may include:

-- Service members who had a prior VA loan go into foreclosure.
+• Service members who had a prior VA loan go into foreclosure

-- Service members who were discharged under conditions other than honorable.
+• Service members who were discharged under conditions other than honorable

-- Some Reservists and National Guard members.
+• Some Reservists and National Guard members

-- Unmarried surviving spouses.
+• Unmarried surviving spouses

 Don't panic if you fall into this group.
-It occasionally happens, and VA-savvy lenders typically know how to handle it.
+It occasionally happens, and VA lenders typically know how to handle it.
 In these cases, your lender will typically ask for your DD-214 or points statement and send it directly to the VA for evaluation.

-Does a Certificate of Eligibility Expire?
+Does a Certificate of Eligibility expire?